Kim Kardashian Scorches In Pink

 ADVERTISEMENT

-Los Angeles, March 9 (IANS) Reality TV star Kim Kardashian sets temperature soaring with a new picture she has shared on Instagram.
+Los Angeles, March 9: Reality TV star Kim Kardashian sets temperature soaring with a new picture she has shared on Instagram.

 In the image, Kim poses in powder pink lingerie and strikes a pout for the camera with her hands raised.
 Kim chose to keep her hair open in the photo and flaunted a nude make-up look.